tangbc/sugar/README.md

 ## sugar

-> A lightweight and powerful MVVM library for building web UI component.
+> A lightweight and powerful JavaScript MVVM library for building web UI component.

 Simple api and without any dependence.
 Consists of two independent libraries: